 If you are interested in holding a workshop for your local school or community in the future, please contact us.

-Buy your Mari Lwyd kit here (includes cardboard head, book and DVD)
+Buy your Mari Lwyd kit here (includes cardboard head, book and link to how-to videos)

 Buy the Mari Lwyd book here: 72 pages with illustrations, songs and background.
 Fully bilingual